-Our comprehensive conservation plan (CCP) is in progress at Carlton Pond WPA.
+The final comprehensive conservation plan (CCP) for Carlton Pond WPA is now available.
 This plan will determine management activities for the next 15 years.
-To view our CCP, learn more and get involved, visit our Conservation page.Conservation
+To view our CCP, visit our Conservation page.Conservation

 About the Complex